 The walled city stretched over 400,000m2 and had its own amphitheatre, theatre, triumphal arch and arena.

 Amazingly, most of these monuments are still standing.

 The baths were built when the city was at its peak in the 4th/5th centuries AD.

 They were fed with water carried on the Barbegal aqueduct and mill.

 Their imposing vestiges can be seen in the nearby commune of Fontvielle.

 A feat of Roman engineering, the aqueduct and its mill are considered ‘the greatest known concentration of mechanical power in the Ancient World’.

-As you stroll along its maze of picturesque streets, you’ll discover elegant 17th century mansions and modern museums.
+Modern day Arles boasts a wealth of picturesque streets bordered with elegant 17th century mansions and modern museums.